Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 - Node.js 8 LTS or higher
 - An [Azure subscription](https://azure.microsoft.com/free/).
-- The [Azure CLI][azure_cli] can also be useful for authenticating in a development environment, creating accounts, and managing account roles.
+- The [Azure CLI][azure_cli] can also be useful for authenticating in a development environment and managing account roles.

 Credentials `InteractiveBrowserCredential`, `DeviceCodeCredential`, `ClientSecretCredential`, `ClientCertificateCredential` and `UsernamePasswordCredential` allow specifying `tokenCachePersistenceOptions` to enable persistent caching.
 To use this feature, developers will also need to install [@azure/msal-node-extensions](https://www.npmjs.com/package/@azure/msal-node-extensions).